MariusBBD/Group_9/README.md

 * ## Java
 # Styleguide rules for project.
 * ### Declarations
-* * Imports / include on top of file
+* * Each declaration should be on its own line.
 * * In class first variables declaration before methods/ functions.
-* * Declare all variables on top of class or functions.
+* * Declare variables as locally as possible.
+* * Variables must be initialised with a meaningful value when being declared.
 * ### Brackets
 * * Same line curly bracket.
 * * Space before curly bracket.